Dr Emilie Combet on BBC Trust Me, I’m a doctor

-Following publication of her Lancet study, Dr Bath was interviewed on BBC Breakfast on 22 May 2013.
-She discusses the finding that low iodine during pregnancy was linked to poorer IQ and reading scores in UK children, as well as dietary sources of iodine.
+Following publication of the Lancet study showing a link between iodine deficiency and child IQ, Dr Bath was interviewed on BBC Breakfast on 22 May 2013.
+She discusses the findings of the study, as well as dietary sources of iodine.

 Dr Bath was also gave live TV interviews for ITV lunchtime news (22/5/13) and BBC World News (22/5/13).

 BBC News reported the Lancet study on 22 May 2013.
 This clip has an interview with Professor Jean Golding, a co-author on the Lancet study and founder of the Avon Longitudinal Study of Parents and Children (ALSPAC), on which the Lancet study was based.

 Iodine was featured on BBC Radio 4 as part of their “In Their Element” series in a programme called “Awesome Iodine”.
 Professor Margaret Rayman presented the programme and interviewed a wide range of iodine experts.
 Our members Professor Alex Stewart, Dr Mark Vanderpump and Dr Sarah Bath were interviewed for the episode.
 You can listen to the full episode.

 The Food Programme on BBC Radio 4 has recently focussed on seaweed and once again, Professor Margaret Rayman was interviewed about the iodine content of seaweed, including a warning about kelp providing excessive iodine.
 You can hear her part of the interview from 20.26.